jedgroev/SGWebsite/CONTRIBUTING.md

 [Organising a special event](#special-event)
 [Acting as a Slack moderator](#slack)

 <h1><a name="one-hour-lesson">Making a one-hour lesson </a></h1>
+There are two responsabilities for a one-hour lesson:
+- Host: One is to host the session
+- Teacher:
+These two responsabilities can be merged (e.g. if you organise one session completely by yourself).

+<h1><a name="one-hour-lesson">Making a one-hour lesson </a></h1>
 Leading and making a one-hour lesson is maybe the most immediate way to contribute.
 You can either